|

 (stoptail and P90's), and some Limited Edition runs of (usually) 50

-guitars like the LP TV Yellow Junior.
+guitars .
 There were also a number of

 limited run series made for large Japanese guitar shops, such as